 Of the collection of Great Man Memorabilia the two things that stood out were a maquette of Pitt’s statue in Westminster Abbey and a beautiful little miniature of a young Napoleon.
 Not in the same room alas but nevertheless a nice juxtaposition in the mind.
 And Walpole’s desk, which proves to be the desk of a midget.

 The last item that I’ll mention was a model and painting of Soane’s design for his wife’s mausoleum.
-She dies young and like Queen Victoria half a century later, he blamed the death on his son and failed to come to terms with her loss.
+She died young and as Queen Victoria half a century later blamed the rakish Prince of Wales for her husband’s death, he also blamed the death on his son and failed to come to terms with her loss.
 The painting of the tomb showed it with that of Rousseau in the background in the idyllic setting of Ermenonville.

 The reality of the tomb’s site is somewhat less Arcadian.
 On leaving the museum I walked up to St Pancras, where the tomb is to be found in the churchyard of the old church.
 The church is somewhat Soanesian in its eclectic amalgam of styles.